Note: This post is about my second Dirty Kanza 200 experience on June 3, 2017.

-- Handlebars – Salsa cowbell type 3, double-wrapped, wider, not as deep in the drops (comfort), and double-wrapped to reduce vibration and prevent a repeat from last year’s numbed fingers.
+- Handlebars – Salsa cowbell type 3, double-wrapped, wider, not as deep in the drops (comfort), double-wrapped to reduce vibration and prevent a repeat from last year’s numbed fingers.

 - Cassette – Shimano 12-36T – granny gear means staying in the saddle during climbs, adding weight to the rear tire preventing slippage.
 Not standing preserves energy reserves deeper into the day.

 - Tires – Teravail Cannonball – 700×38 – shaves 2mm’s width from the tire with no downside.
 Even with goo tubes, they (seem to) roll a bit easier vs. last year’s Schwalbe Marathons.

 Summary of changes to bike